TCDG/Elite-Developer-Discord-Bot/README.md

 <img src="icon.jpg" align="right" />
 # Elite Developer Discord Bot [![Awesome](https://travis-ci.org/TCDG/Elite-Developer-Discord-Bot.svg?branch=master)](https://travis-ci.org/TCDG/Elite-Developer-Discord-Bot)

-Scammer Bingo is an Android app created to help exposing phone scammers!

 ## Installation

 Currently Elite Developer Bot only works on scammer sub lounge, because I was lazy and hardcoded channel IDs.
 I will be adding support for other servers in the next couple of weeks.